 Section 37 of CEAA dictates that the Minister must consider the panel report before embarking on a course of action.
-Paragraph 34(c)(l) establishes that this report must set out the "rationale, conclusions and recommendations of the panel relating to the environmental assessment of the project".
-Subsection 34(d) makes it clear that it is this report that contains the results of the environmental assessment that must be submitted to the Minister.
-Finally, s.
-2 defines "environmental assessment" as "as assessment of the environmental effects of the project that is conducted in accordance with this Act".
+Subparagraph 34(c)(i) establishes that this report must set out the "rationale, conclusions and recommendations of the panel relating to the environmental assessment of the project".
+Paragraph 34(d) makes it clear that it is this report that contains the results of the environmental assessment that must be submitted to the Minister.
+Finally, subsection 2(1) defines "environmental assessment" as "an assessment of the environmental effects of the project that is conducted in accordance with this Act".
 Thus the report that must be submitted to the Minister pursuant to s.
-34(d) must contain, pursuant to s.
-34(c)(l) and s.
-2, the results of an environmental assessment conducted in compliance with the requirements of CEAA.
+34(d) must contain, pursuant to subparagraph 34(c)(i) and subsection 2(1), the results of an environmental assessment conducted in compliance with the requirements of CEAA.

-In sum, the combined effect of sections 34(c), 34(d), 2 and 37 is that before taking a course of action, the Minister must consider an environmental assessment, that was conducted in accordance with the Act.
-Therefore, the appellants are entitled to bring into question report and are not barred from doing so because they did not challenge the federal response.
+In sum, the combined effect of paragraphs 34(c), (d), subsection 2(1) and section 37 is that before taking a course of action, the Minister must consider an environmental assessment, that was conducted in accordance with the Act.
+Therefore, the appellants are entitled to bring into question the report and are not barred from doing so because they did not challenge the federal response.

-I believe that the proper approach of the Applications Judge should have been, on the assumption that an environmental assessment in accordance with CEAA was an essential pre-requisite to the issuance of any authorizations of the Minister, to proceed to analyze the arguments advanced by the appellants, in order to decide whether a proper environmental assessment had been conducted by the Joint Panel.
+I believe that the proper approach of the Applications Judge should have been, on the assumption that an environmental assessment in accordance with CEAA was an essential prerequisite to the issuance of any authorizations of the Minister, to proceed to analyze the arguments advanced by the appellants, in order to decide whether a proper environmental assessment had been conducted by the Joint Panel.